KhronosGroup/gltf-asset-auditor/README.md

 This package can be used by both a command line interface (node), as well as a front-end web interface.
 The samples directory includes a command line interface (cli) as well as a web-based implementation to demonstrate how the package can be used in your own project.

 Some of the checks can be **_SLOW_** for files with a lot of triangles.
-This is because the gltf format only stores geometry as indivdual triangles with independant vertices.
+This is because the gltf format only stores geometry as individual triangles with independent vertices.
 If a test relies on shared edges, those edges have to be computed by checking each vertex's XYZ and/or UV location for a match.
 Beveled Edges and Non-Manifold edges both require XYZ edge computation.
 UV Gutter Width and UV Overlaps both require UV triangle computation.
 Each of those computations take about the same O(n log n) time, where n is the number of triangles.
 Typical run time without either of those computations is under 5 seconds, but if both types need to be run the test can take over a minute.

 ## Checks available